YueDongCS/hugo-website/content/en/authors/admin/_index.md

 ---
 Hi, I am Yue (/yoo-eh/) Dong, an assistant professor of computer science and engineering at [the University of California, Riverside](https://www1.cs.ucr.edu/).
 I obtained my PhD in Computer Science at [McGill University](http://cs.mcgill.ca) and [Mila](https://mila.quebec), supervised by Dr. [Jackie Cheung](https://www.cs.mcgill.ca/~jcheung/).
 I was fortunate to intern at [Google AI](https://ai.google/), [AI2](https://allenai.org/), [Microsoft](https://www.microsoft.com/en-us/research/), and [Noah’s Ark Lab](http://dev3.noahlab.com.hk/) during my PhD.

-My research interests include natural language processing, machine learning, and artificial intelligence.
-I lead the Natural Language Processing group at UCR, which develops natural language understanding and generation systems that are controllable, trustworthy, and efficient.
+My research interests include natural language processing, large language models, machine learning, and artificial intelligence.
+I lead the Natural Language Processing Group at UCR, where we focus on controllable text generation, trustworthy LLMs (e.g., adversarial robustness), and efficient LLMs (e.g., KV cache optimization).

-**Prospective Students** (Updated on Oct., 2024): Thank you for your interest! **I have 2 co-advised openings for self-motivated PhD candidates Fall 2025.**  You may apply directly through [the official UC Riverside website](https://www1.cs.ucr.edu/graduate/admissions).
-You may also fill out the [UCRNLP PhD application form](https://forms.gle/5pfWnBfMmaYLUUCs5).
+**Prospective Students** (Updated April 2025):
+Thank you for your interest! **I am planning to hire 1-2 co-advised PhD student for Fall 2026.**
+You may apply directly through the [official UC Riverside website](https://www1.cs.ucr.edu/graduate/admissions).
+You may also complete the [UCRNLP PhD application form](https://forms.gle/5pfWnBfMmaYLUUCs5).
 Due to the volume of emails, I will only respond to inquiries that include a [completed form submission](https://forms.gle/5pfWnBfMmaYLUUCs5).

-I currently do not have positions for master's students.
+At this time, I do not have openings for master's students.

 <!--
 [apply officially](https://www1.cs.ucr.edu/graduate/admissions/overview) by Jan.
 5th 2024.
 Additionally, you may